 Guests may not enter an animal exhibit or attempt to feed, touch or interact with any Six Flags Great Adventure animal unless directed by a Six Flags employee.
 Guests must obey signs posted in the Safari.

 We expect all guests to behave in a family-friendly manner.
-Line jumping, profanity and unruly behavior are offensive to park guests and may be cause for ejection without refund.
-Guests are not permitted to save places in line, bypass others in line, or exit the line and return to the same place for any reason.
-Guests exiting a line must go to the back of the line if they choose to return.
+Any line jumping, profanity and unruly behavior are considered offensive to other guests and could be ejected from the park without a refund.
+Saving a spot in line is not permitted and/or bypassing others.
+If you exit the line and choose to return you must go to the back of the line if you choose to return.

 For the safety of our guests, filming is only allowed on the following rides: Carousel, Sky Ride and Big Wheel.
 Filming, regardless of device, secured or unsecured, is prohibited on all other rides and attractions.
 Tripods and monopods are not permitted in the park.

-To ensure all guests visiting Six Flags Great Adventure (the “Park”) can enjoy their visit, and in keeping with our family-friendly environment, as well as for health and safety reasons, Six Flags maintains and enforces a dress code.
+To ensure all guests visiting Six Flags Great Adventure can enjoy their visit, and in keeping with our family-friendly environment, as well as for health and safety reasons, Six Flags Great Adventure maintains and enforces a dress code.
 Guests should dress casually and comfortably as is appropriate for the local weather.
-Park guests must wear proper attire, such as shirts, shorts/pants, and appropriate footwear, at all times.
+All Guests must wear proper attire, such as shirts/tops, shorts/pants, and footwear, at all times within the theme park.

-Six Flags Great Adventure reserves the right to deny admission to or remove anyone whose attire does not comply with the Guest Dress Code or could detract from the experience of other guests, if the guest refuses all reasonable options.
-Guests requiring special accommodations should speak to a member of the Public Safety management team upon arrival at Six Flags Great Adventure.
+Six Flags Great Adventure reserves the right to deny admission to or remove anyone whose attire does not comply with the Guest Dress Code or could detract from the experience of other guests — if the Guest refuses all reasonable options.
+Guests requiring accommodations to our Guest Dress Code should visit Guest Relations and speak to a member of the Park management team upon arrival at Six Flags Great Adventure.